 The Applicant proposes to maintain the current use of the portion of the Project Site in the MR district as a membership club.
 This would include the continued operation and maintenance of the existing club house and pool.
 This is a longstanding use of the Project Site, dating back to well before the 1950s.
 The Applicant also proposes to construct seven new tennis courts for the residents and club members.
-Given the balance between new potential members from project residents and potential loss of members from the reduction to a 9-hole course, membership at the club is estimated to remain approximately at its 2017 enrollment of 264 members once the proposed project is complete.
-Similarly, the number of events held at the club annually is not expected to change significantly, and in fact, it is anticipated that the number of nonmember events will decrease again due to the reduction of the golf course from 18 holes to 9 holes.
+Membership at the club is estimated to remain approximately at its 2017 enrollment of 264 members once the proposed project is complete.
+Similarly, the number of events held at the club annually is not expected to change significantly, and in fact, it is anticipated that the number of nonmember events will decrease due to the reduction of the golf course from 18 holes to 9 holes.
 The continued use of portions of the Project Site as a membership club would not result in an impact to existing land uses in the Village.